 Payment can be made via cheque, made payable to ‘Pembrokeshire Coast National Park Authority’ and sent to the address above.
 If the application form is not being posted, a note should be included with cheques, referencing the scheme and the location of the gate the individual is sponsoring.

 Payment can also be made via debit/credit card, by calling the Customer Services Team on 01646 624800.

-For more information on the ‘Sponsor a Gate’ scheme, please call 01646 624898 or email Fundraising Assistant, Georgia Jones.
+For more information on the ‘Sponsor a Gate’ scheme, please call 01646 624825 or email to our External Fundraising Officer.

 We do not have benches available for sponsorship.
 Our general policy is to minimise the amount of furniture on our Coast Path and maintain its unspoilt and beautiful landscape.